Sales: 1-866-959-6230

 Time to Completion Time to Completion

-Once you enroll in the OSHA Construction Industry Outreach Training courses you will have 6 months to successfully complete the course.
+Once you enroll in the OSHA Construction Outreach Training courses you will have 6 months to successfully complete the course.
 If you do not complete the courses in 6 months you will not receive a certificate for course completion.

 Testing Testing